radius-project/bicep-types-aws/artifacts/bicep/aws/aws.ecs/default/types.md

  If a ``capacityProviderStrategy`` is specified, the ``launchType`` parameter must be omitted.
 If no ``capacityProviderStrategy`` or ``launchType`` is specified, the ``defaultCapacityProviderStrategy`` for the cluster is used.
  A capacity provider strategy may contain a maximum of 6 capacity providers.
 * **Cluster**: string (Identifier): The short name or full Amazon Resource Name (ARN) of the cluster that you run your service on.
 If you do not specify a cluster, the default cluster is assumed.
-* **DeploymentConfiguration**: [DeploymentConfiguration](#deploymentconfiguration): Optional deployment parameters that control how many tasks run during the deployment and the ordering of stopping and starting tasks.
+* **DeploymentConfiguration**: [DeploymentConfiguration](#deploymentconfiguration): Optional deployment parameters that control how many tasks run during the deployment and the failure detection methods.
 * **DeploymentController**: [DeploymentController](#deploymentcontroller): The deployment controller to use for the service.
 If no deployment controller is specified, the default value of ``ECS`` is used.
 * **DesiredCount**: int: The number of instantiations of the specified task definition to place and keep running in your service.
  For new services, if a desired count is not specified, a default value of ``1`` is used.
 When using the ``DAEMON`` scheduling strategy, the desired count is not required.